Alternative Human Anatomy

 The first time I heard “me duele la paleta”, the Peruvian in me was very confused.
-See, in Perú, a “paleta” is a small wooden racket, like the one used for playing ping-pong.
-After growing up in Lima watching Mexican TV shows, I was aware and quite confident, that in Mexico a “paleta” is a lollipop or a popsicle, but I was at a loss when this Mexican patient used that term and there was no candy in sight, just a shoulder blade that he got injured at work.
+In Perú, a “paleta” is a small wooden racket, like the one used for playing ping-pong.
+After growing up in Lima watching Mexican TV shows, I was aware and quite confident, that in Mexico a “paleta” was a lollipop or a popsicle, so I was at a loss when this Mexican patient used that term and there was no candy in sight, just a shoulder blade that he had injured at work.

 I have worked as a medical interpreter both in Arizona and California and have taught in New Mexico.
-Through this experience I have realized that the average patient’s educational level is around or below fourth grade level and that some lived in farms.
-Therefore, some patients borrow names of body parts for animals and are not aware of the other options available.
+Through this experience I have realized that the average patient’s educational level is around or below fourth grade level and that some of them lived in farms.
+Therefore, some patients borrow names of body parts for animals and are not aware that other options are available.

-As medical interpreters we need to be aware of these alternative body parts in order to convey the same meaning into English.
-But, I recommend not using these terms with patients, unless they use them first because some may find our using animal body parts offensive.
-For example, if a provider asks the patient about a stomachache I would not ask the patient if his “tripas” or “panza” hurt, but if he has a “dolor de estómago”.
-On the other hand, if the patient says “me duelen las tripas” I would interpret he has a “stomachache.”
-I do this in order to avoid confusion with the provider and because one told a colleague once that “he wasn’t a veterinary, but an orthopedic surgeon.”
+As medical interpreters we need to be aware of these alternative body parts in order to convey the same meaning in English.
+I do not recommend using these terms with patients, unless they use them first because some may find our using animal body parts offensive.
+For example, if a provider asks the patient about a stomach ache I would not ask the patient if his “tripas” or “panza” hurt, but if he has a “dolor de estómago”.
+On the other hand, if the patient says “me duelen las tripas” I would interpret he has a “stomach ache.”
+I do this in order to avoid confusion with the provider and because one healthcare professional once told a colleague that “he was an orthopedic surgeon, not a veterinarian.”

-Here is a list I have compiled that may be useful for interpreters that have Spanish as a second language.
+Here is a list I have compiled that may be useful for interpreters who use Spanish as a second language.
 Enjoy!

-“Me cerraron la puerta en la cara y me dieron en la trompa” means “the door was closed on my face and I was hit on the nose.”
+“Me cerraron la puerta en la cara y me dieron en la trompa” means “the door was slammed in my face and I got hit on the nose.”

 “Me tropecé y me caí de hocico” would be “I tripped and I fell forward”.
 In this case, we use the mouth in Spanish as a point of reference, just like “echarse boca arriba” o “echarse boca abajo”.